mvulf/classedu2024-advctrl/homework/hw1/README.md

 Refer to exercises 1 and 2 in [notes.pdf](./notes.pdf) for the theoretical background on energy-based controllers for cartpole swing-up.

+In [src/policy.py](./src/policy.py) find the CartPoleEnergyBased class and update it with the appropriate code.

 To initiate the swing-up procedure, use:

 ```shell